kay-who-codes/UK-Driving-Theory-Test/README.md

-# UK Driving Theory Quiz
+# 🚗 UK Driving Theory Test

 A web-based mock driving theory test app designed to help users practice and test their knowledge in preparation for a driving theory exam.
 The app provides an unlimited time quiz with instant feedback and results, including the number of correct, incorrect, and total attempts.